 Dukes is even waiting for her own storm relief.

 “I’m one of the displaced people,” she says.
 “Right now, I’m not living in my home.
 I had a lot of roof damage, some inside damage with walls down.”

-Two days after Harvey hit, Violet Gonzalez and her family were sheltered in the town’s martial arts studio.
+Two days after Harvey hit, Violet Gonzales and her family were sheltered in the town’s martial arts studio.

-With their home heavily damaged and a majority of close family members inside, she and her daughters began to ponder what’s next for her hometown.
+With their home heavily damaged and a majority of close family members inside, she and her daughters began to wonder what was next for their hometown.

-“Football!” said Gonzalez, laughing.
+“Football!” she says, laughing.
 “You know, Bobcats!
 Refugio Bobcats.
 And now that’s even postponed.
 No game this Friday.
 We don’t know about next week.
 This is a football town.”

 A week before Harvey, Principal Brandon Duncan was set to begin his first year at Refugio High.
 The school had just put the finishing touches on an expensive remodel.
 Teachers were finalizing lesson plans.

-“Everything was done,” Duncan says.
-“We were getting into a new school and then the hurricane hit, and pretty much tore everything apart.
+“Everything was done,” he says.
+“We were getting into a new school and then the hurricane hit and pretty much tore everything apart.
 We don’t have an auditorium.
 We don’t have a band hall.
 We lost both gyms.
 Our middle corridor of our high school, the office area, is completely gone.”

 The stadium was damaged, too, but the field house somehow survived.
 So, just 10 days after Harvey made landfall, Refugio Coach Jason Herring decided to get back to business.